Quantumiceage/VASP-and-QE-script/README.md

 The fband-generate.py script is used to generate a KPOINTS file that is used to calculate the fatband file in Lobster.And if you can't build once, be sure to use the script twice.Note: To use this script, make sure you have pymatgen present on your computer
 The getTKCOHP.py and getbσKCOHP.py scripts are used to sum the data in the file processed by getKspaceCOHP.x so that plotKCOHP-bubble.sh or plotKCOHP-color.sh can be drawn later
 The getcohpfile.py is used to generate Lobster's input file lobsterin。It is not recommended to use it here, as it is more convenient to use the existing lobsterin file directly.
+The getdistanceinf.py is a script that extracts atomic positions from POSCAR